DavidP101/DavidP101.github.io/README.md

 ![inventory](/images/inventory.png)

 The inventory follows a slot based approach.
 A structure was made to represent an inventory item.
 Any actors that wish to become an inventory item can add an inventory component to their hierarchy where a structure variable is exposed to editing.
 In here we can add a custom icon, the class, if the actor is equippable, or if the actor is a quest item.
 A blueprint interface called 'Useable' was made so that actors can provide their own definitions for how they're interacted with inside the inventory.
-For example the helmet in the picture will be equipped when clicked on, while the dye (represent by the pink cylinder) will turn the player's shirt to a random colour.
+For example, the helmet in the picture will be equipped when clicked on, while the dye (represent by the pink cylinder) will turn the player's shirt to a random colour.

 ## Environment